jittania/reference-sheets/git.md

 *From Merge Conflict Carnival activity*

-Once everyone in your group has completed the baseline setup instructions above you're ready to start building the recipe together.
+"Once everyone in your group has completed the baseline setup instructions above you're ready to start building the recipe together.
 Because each member of your group now has a different version of the recipe file in their local repository, building the complete recipe by merging those versions together will result in merge conflicts.
-To handle those merge conflicts sensibly your group should use the following process to construct the final recipe file:
+To handle those merge conflicts sensibly your group should use the following process to construct the final recipe file:"

 1. Pull with `git pull origin <branch pulling FROM>`
 2. Each person on a team will create a branch with `git checkout -b BRANCH-NAME`